 Rose petals, oats, and rhassoul clay combine to make this wonderfully soothing and beautifully scented facial mask.
 Seven other rose petal recipes are included for more ideas on using this lovely herb.

-Back when I was taking my Botanical Skincare course (my affiliate link), one of our assignments was to create a specialty facial product.
+Back when I was taking my Botanical Skincare course, one of our assignments was to create a specialty facial product.
 Knowing that I had rose planned as the Herb of the Month for February, I set out to create something special with rose petals.

 The result?
 A really fantastic treatment for the face with a base of rose petals, oats, and clay!